hendriks73/ffsampledsp/README.md

 don't have an OS X 10.11 SDK installed.

-So all in all, something like the following might work for you, depending on where you installed the Windows JNI headers, MinGW-w64, and the OS X JDK:
+So all in all, something like the following might work for you, depending on where you installed the Windows JNI headers, MinGW-w64, and the macOS JDK:

     mvn -Ddarwin.headers.jni=/Library/Java/JavaVirtualMachines/jdk1.8.0_66.jdk/Contents/Home/include/ \
         -Dmingw.headers.jni=/Users/YOUR_ID/mywindowsjdk/include \